 EmpowermentWORK WITH ME

 Dr. Vanessa Calderón, MD, MPP is a Board Certified Emergency Medicine Physician, Resiliency Expert and Certified Professional Coach.
-She has over 10 years of physician leadership experience and has an active clinical practice in the San Francisco Bay Area.
+She has 20 years of leadership experience and has an active clinical practice in the San Francisco Bay Area.
 She is the Wellness Champion and Resiliency Director of Vituity, a national multi-specialty physician organization and a member of the Green Cross Academy of Traumatology.
 She is a certified Compassion Fatigue Educator and Therapist and a recognized Positive Neuroplasticity Trainer.
 Dr. Calderón is a masterful educator and founder of ICAREMD, the Institute for Compassion, Awareness, Empathy and Resiliency in Medicine.
 She has spent over half a decade reconnecting healthcare providers to their original purpose in medicine through education and professional coaching.

 She's a sought after international public speaker.
 Through her keen sense of human connection, she has inspired audiences around the world.
 Besides physician leadership and wellness, her speaking interests include diversity, equity and inclusion, compassion and empathy in healthcare, women in medicine, gender and neurodiversity in leadership, physician and patient advocacy.
 She's a regularly invited speaker at National Healthcare Conferences, CME Courses, Physician Leadership and Risk courses, Grand Rounds and podcasts.